 If the serving took place outside the UK, in the absence of a Stallion Serving Record from the previous year to match up with the foaling, please (i) provide the Studbook Registrar with any available evidence of the serving taking place, (ii) fill in Part One of the Application form for foal registration as far as possible, and (iii) follow further instructions as set out below for the mare owner.

-WITHIN 6 MONTHS OF BIRTH OR BY THE END OF THE CALENDAR YEAR OF BIRTH, WHICHEVER IS THE LATER:
+WITHIN 6 MONTHS OF BIRTH OR BY THE 30TH NOVEMBER OF THE YEAR OF BIRTH, WHICHEVER IS THE LATER:

 - Fill in the remainder of the Application form for foal registration & issue of passport (Part Two).

 - Arrange for A VET to fill in the horse registration description page (Part Three) and microchip the foal.
 The description page must have a minimum of 3 whorls plus any significant marking, such as a star, and any colour variations e.g. skewbald.